In this blog post, we will see how to make a google docs calendar with easy steps.

 - One of the greatest advantages of creating a calendar in Google Docs is that you’ll able to fully customize all the information you store in them which is actually a little bit difficult to do in Google Calendar.

-- In such custom implementation, you can easily save short notes and descriptions for your calendar events, align all your information better, with more customized formatting in a single place.
+- In such custom implementation, you can easily save short notes and descriptions for your calendar events and align all your information better, with more customized formatting in a single place.

 - You have a wide range of options to can choose from a quick overview of the calendar to an extremely detailed data log, depending on what you wish to create.